Extensions: window

 IsWindowEnabled(hWnd) returns 1 if window is enabled.

-EnableWindow(hWnd fEnable) enables (if fEnable is 1) or disables (if fEnable is 0) window.
+EnableWindow(hWnd fEnable) enables (fEnable 1) or disables (fEnable 0) window.

-MoveWindow(hWnd x y nWidth nHeight bRepaint) moves and resizes window in one step. bRepaint should be 1.
+MoveWindow(hWnd x y nWidth nHeight bRepaint) moves and resizes window.
+See also mov+.

 SetWindowPos(hWnd hWndInsertAfter x y cx cy wFlags) moves and/or resizes and/or sets Z order, and/or more.
-You'll find required constants defined in function WinConstants .
+For wFlags use SWP_ constants.

-GetParent(hWnd) returns handle of immediate parent window of child window.
+GetParent(hWnd) returns handle of direct parent window of child window.

 GetAncestor(hWnd gaFlags) returns handle of container window. gaFlags: 1 parent (the same as GetParent), 2 top-level parent, 3 top-level parent or owner.